warpstreamlabs/bento/website/docs/guides/cloud/aws.md

 ## Assuming a Role

-It's also possible to configure Benthos to [assume a role][assuming-role] using your credentials by setting the field `role` to your target role ARN.
+It's also possible to configure Bento to [assume a role][assuming-role] using your credentials by setting the field `role` to your target role ARN.

 ```yml
 credentials: